-Article 9: Default Liabilities and Contract Termination
+Article 10: Default Liabilities and Contract Termination

-9.1 Any behavior violating this agreement and appendixes of this agreement and PO order will be deemed as violation of this agreement.
+10.1 Any behavior violating this agreement and appendixes of this agreement and PO order will be deemed as violation of this agreement.
 Unless otherwise agreed in this agreement or appendixes, in case either party violates this agreement, it ("defaulting party") shall pay RMB five hundred thousand (RMB 500,000) to the opposite party ("observant party") as liquidated damages.
 In case the above liquidated damages are insufficient to recover the observant party's losses, the defaulting party shall compensate the insufficient part, including but not limited to the expenses and expenditures generated for observant party's handling of default events, including legal expenses for investigation, arbitration, lawsuit and lawyer.
-In case Party B or its related company has any payables for Party A (including but not limited to expenses, fines and liquidated damages that shall be paid by Party B), Party A has the right to freeze corresponding amount or directly offset the amount in the Party A's payables to Party B.
+If Party B or its affiliates have any amount due to Party A (including but not limited to fees, penalties, liquidated damages, etc. payable by Party B), Party A and Party A's affiliates shall have the right to freeze the corresponding amount from any of Party B's or Party B's affiliate's payable amount to the fullest extent permitted by the law or to directly and arbitrarily set off the amount thereof.

-- 9.2 In case of one or several conditions below due to Party B's violation of this agreement, Party A has the right to adopt or request Party B to take all measures to solve this problem to maintain its brand reputation, including but not limited to taking public relation measures, responding to suits, reaching an accommodation with third party and/or compensating the third party in advance.
-All expenses generated for solving the dispute or problem (including but not limited to expenses for Party A to engage a lawyer and other third party, expenses for responding a lawsuit and expenses and fines compensated to the third party) shall be borne by Party B. In case Party A compensates such expenses in advance, it has the right to claim compensation from Party B: - (1) Products will cause events or disputes that will lead to personal and property losses to consumers; - (2) Party B causes intellectual property rights of customized Xiaomi products (including but not limited to disputes of infringement of intellectual property rights); - (3) Party B fails to acquire relevant certification, permission or qualification required in laws of China and sales target country, or the products provided do not comply with product compliance requirements of China and sales target country, which causes the conditions including but are not limited to failure in normal sales of products, customer complaints, consumer dispute, administrative punishment, retention and punishment of customs or market regulatory authority, and court injunction; - (4) Controversy, dispute, complaint and other problems are caused by provision of illegal or wrong product after-sales service by Party B or Party B cooperating with authorized distributor; - (5) User data is collected, disposed, disclosed, saved, used and transmitted by Party B through violating laws and regulations about data privacy protection of product sales places or other application laws and regulations about data privacy protection of product sales places.
+10.2 In case of one or several conditions below due to Party B's violation of this agreement, Party A has the right to adopt or request Party B to take all measures to solve this problem to maintain its brand reputation, including but not limited to taking public relation measures, responding to suits, reaching an accommodation with third party and/or compensating the third party in advance.
+All expenses generated for solving the dispute or problem (including but not limited to expenses for Party A to engage a lawyer and other third party, expenses for responding a lawsuit and expenses and fines compensated to the third party) shall be borne by Party B. In case Party A compensates such expenses in advance, it has the right to claim compensation from Party B:

+(1) Products will cause events or disputes that will lead to personal and property losses to consumers;

+(2) Party B causes intellectual property rights of customized Xiaomi products (including but not limited to disputes of infringement of intellectual property rights);

+(3) Party B fails to acquire relevant certification, permission or qualification required in laws of China and sales target country, or the products provided do not comply with product compliance requirements of China and sales target country, which causes the conditions including but are not limited to failure in normal sales of products, customer complaints, consumer dispute, administrative punishment, retention and punishment of customs or market regulatory authority, and court injunction;

+(4) Controversy, dispute, complaint and other problems are caused by provision of illegal or wrong product after-sales service by Party B or Party B cooperating with authorized distributor;

+(5) User data is collected, stored, used, proceeded, transmitted, provided, published, deleted, etc. by Party B through violating laws and regulations about data privacy protection of product sales places or other application laws and regulations about data privacy protection of product sales places.